Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

-A unitary system of finite-number fermions confined in a small trap is more challenging.
-Here we mention theoretical works of Refs.~\cite{Werner2006,virial,Chang2007,Blume2007}.
-In Ref.~\cite{Chang2007}, the unitary systems with small particle numbers in a harmonic trap were studied using Green's function Monte Carlo method, where the trapped small systems exhibit evident differences from extensive homogeneous gases.
-Of great interest and importance is then the fundamental question whether or not the trapped finite-number systems at the unitary limit are universally related to corresponding non-interacting systems.
-In this work we find the ratio $E_0/E_0^{\rm free}$ for the trapped finite-number system at the unitary limit is remarkably invariant with respect to the harmonic trap parameter, the number of fermions, the decimation momentum $\Lambda$ of the low-momentum interaction $V_{{\rm low}-k}$ \cite{vlowk1,vlowk2,vlowk3,vlowk4,vlowk5,vlowk6,vlowk7}, and the choice of the unitarity potentials.
-In particular, our results support a linear scaling relation for unitary systems in a harmonic trap, which is a consequence of the virial theorem of Ref.~\cite{virial}.
-Certain regularities of trapped unitary neutrons in terms of Landau's quasi-particles \cite{MBT} are also discerned and discussed.
+A unitary system of finite-number fermions confined in a harmonic trap is receiving increasing attention \cite{Werner2006,virial, Chang2007,Blume2007,virial2,Yin2015}.
+In previous works, see e.g.~\cite{Chang2007,Blume2007,Yin2015}, unitary systems confined in a harmonic trap, whose size $a_{\rm h.o.} \sqrt{\hbar/(m\omega)}$ is much larger than the effective range $r_{\rm e}$ of the inter-fermion interaction, were studied.
+The trapped unitary systems with $r_{\rm e}$ comparable to or larger than $a_{\rm h.o.}$, however, remain largely unknown.
+In particular, of great interest and importance is the question whether or not such trapped systems at the unitary limit are universally related to corresponding non-interacting ones.
+In this work we find the ratio $E_0/E_0^{\rm free}$ for a trapped unitary system with $r_{\rm e}$ comparable to or larger than $a_{\rm h.o.}$, is remarkably invariant with variations of the harmonic trap parameter, the number of fermions, the decimation momentum of the low-momentum interaction $V_{{\rm low}-k}$ \cite{vlowk1,vlowk2,vlowk3,vlowk4,vlowk5,vlowk6,vlowk7}, and the type and effective range of the inter-fermion potential, suggesting a universal nature of these systems.
+Our results support a special linear scaling relation of $E_0$, which is shown to be analytically consistent with the unitary-limit virial theorems of Refs.~\cite{virial,virial2}.
+We also study regularities of trapped unitary neutrons from perspective of Landau's Fermi liquid theory \cite{MBT}.

-0.5cm {\bf Formalism.} We consider a system of neutrons trapped in a harmonic trap with Hamiltonian $H=T+U_{\rm osc}+V$ where $T$ represents the kinetic energy, $U_{\rm osc}$ the oscillator potential $\sum_i \frac{1}{2}m\omega ^2 r_i^2$, and $V$ a unitary neutron-neutron interaction which will be described later.
-We shall consider both closed- and open-shell systems.
-Let us consider the former first.
+{\bf Formalism.} We consider a system of neutrons trapped in a harmonic trap, with Hamiltonian $H=T+U_{\rm osc}+V$, where $T$ represents the kinetic energy, $U_{\rm osc}$ the oscillator potential $\sum_i \frac{1}{2}m\omega ^2 r_i^2$, and $V$ a unitary neutron-neutron interaction which will be described later.
+Let us consider a closed-shell system first.
 The ground-state (g.s.) energy $E_0$ of this system will be calculated using a linked-diagram expansion \cite{Goldstone,Kuo1971,Kuo1990} of the form